Gets the primary clipboard of the widget.

 Sets the cairo_::font_options_t

-used for Pango rendering
+used for text rendering

-in this widget.
+in the widget.

 When not set, the default font options for the Gdk::Display